Mumblin Wind Farm

 Meteorological Monitoring

-There is now one meteorological masts located on the wind farm site.
+There is now one meteorological mast located on the wind farm site.
 The mast carries monitoring equipment that measures, records and transmits wind and weather data.
 This essential data informs the design of the wind turbines to ensure they achieve maximum efficiency while minimising wear and tear.